 - The IP address your router freely transmits to our web servers.

 - Your browser user agent, as freely transmitted by your computer.
 This includes your browser build information, your device type and your computer’s operating system.

 How can I manage my cookies?

-You block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
+You can also manage cookies by activating settings in your web browser, this allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our Website.